ryupol/pokedex/README.md

 ### Tool: React, MUI, PokeAPI

-this Project create pokedex with 800 pokemon informations
+This project creates a Pokédex with information on 800 Pokémon.